r4g3baby/money-lib/README.md

 USD 7.37
 ```

 Money objects are immutable by convention and hashable.
-Once created, you can use read-only properties *real* (decimal.Decimal), *amount* (decimal.Decimal) and *currency* (str) to access its internal components.
+Once created, you can use read-only properties *real* (decimal.Decimal), *amount* (decimal.Decimal) and *currency* (Currency) to access its internal components.
 The *real* property returns the stored amount used for calculations and *amount* returns the amount rounded to the correct number of decimal places for the currency.

 ```python